What Is Meningococcal Disease?

 Meningococcal disease is caused by an infection that affects the meninges.
 The meninges is the protective membrane that surrounds the brain and spinal cord.
 A bacterial infection of the meninges, called

-bacterial meningitis, can cause death within hours.
+, can cause death within hours.
 This bacteria can also cause infections in the blood.

 The disease is most common in:

 - Community settings where large groups of people gather, such as college dorms or military bases